- South African Speedway in post-war years,

 British Commonwealth Test of December 1954: full details to be found

-on 'Internationalspeedway.com',) and in 1952 he achieved the ambition
+on the 'SA Test Match' pages,) and in 1952 he achieved the ambition

-of most speedway riders by reaching the Final of the World Championship held annually at Wembley Stadium, London.
+of all speedway riders by reaching the Final of the World Championship held annually at Wembley Stadium, London.
 Only one other

 S.African rider, Doug Davies in 1956, can lay claim to having